Magnesium is the eight most abundant mineral found in nature.

 Magnesium toxicity can cause hypo-tension, facial flushing, depression, severe cramps and lethargy which can further proceed to muscle weakness, difficulty breathing, extreme hypo-tension, irregular heartbeat and cardiac arrest.

-For magnesium supplements, please consult doctor before consuming it.
+For magnesium supplements and related medications, please consult doctor before consuming any medicine.